yijunL/LMAgent/README.md

-# LMAgent: Large-scale and Multimodal Interactive Simulation of Human Behavior
+# LMAgent: A Large-scale Multimodal Agents Society for Multi-user Simulation

 More details will be released soon.